dwinston/terminusdb-docs/md/overviews/get-started.md

 Interaction with TerminusDB databases is through the TerminusBD Server.
 The server provides a **RESTful** API using the **JSON-LD** exchange format.
 This enables you to develop applications with your toolchain to utilize the powerful features of graph search and storage.

 To install a TerminusDB server and use TerminusDB databases programmatically in your applications, the installation options below are available.
-Click on an option for detailed install instructions.
+Click an option for detailed install instructions.

 ### Source code